top of page

 Search

 We are members of Western Australian Seabird Rescue Inc, and have a passion for all wildlife.
-We are licensed to care for wildlife by the Western Australian's Department of Biodiversity, Conservation and Attractions.
-SWIRL stands for Seabird & Waterbird Injury, Rehabilitation & Learning.
+We are licensed to care for wildlife by the Western Australian's Department of Biodiversity, Conservation and Attractions (DBCA).

 Hand holding a gray and white Crested Tern against a bright blue sky.
 Background shows a lake and greenery, creating a serene, natural setting.

 We have a dedicated wildlife hospital for sick, injured and orphaned wild animals and a team of dedicated volunteers who work tirelessly.
-The purpose-built facility was partially funded by the Western Australian Department of Primary Industry and Regional Development to whom we are most grateful.
-This allowed us to increase are ability to care for wildlife and in 2024 we had 110 wildlife admissions.
+The purpose-built facility was partially funded by the Western Australian Department of Primary Industry and Regional Development (DPIRD) to whom we are most grateful.
+This allowed us to increase are ability to care for wildlife.
+In 2024 we had 110 wildlife admissions and in 2025 we cared for 365 wildlife in need.

 A person holds a large pelican near signs for a seabird rescue center.
 They wear gloves and a blue shirt.
 The setting is outdoors with shadows.

-A rescued pelican coming into care at the Esperance SWIRL Centre
+A rescued pelican coming into care at the Esperance Wildlife Hospital

 Comments